voborgus/lmru--tech/content/en/values/people.md

 * We offer and test fast our ideas, even the craziest.
 * We are not afraid to take the first step, fall into the dirt, rise, shake off, write a post mortem with clean hands, and go the other way.
 * We work on our mistakes to prevent their in the future.
-* Mistakes term do not include intentional violation of the rules.
+* *Mistakes* term does not include intentional violation of the rules.

 #### Practices & rituals:
 *[fail fast rule](../glossary/#fail-fast-rule)*, *[post-mortems](../glossary/#post-mortem)*